bashrc2/epicyon/default_tos.md

 Depictions of injury, death or medical procedures are not permitted.

+Publication of private information (aka doxxing), such as home address, without the consent of the person to whom the information belongs is not permitted.

 Violent or abusive content will be subject to moderation and is likely to be removed.

 Content of a sexual nature may be published providing that only consenting adults (aged 18 or over) are depicted and an appropriate content warning message is added.
 Posting sexual content without a content warning is a terms of service violation.
 Sexual content is defined both as photographs of real people and also artistic or fictional depictions, edited/generated photos or narratives.